 Providing Training and Information to Employees

-The employees also need to understand the recommendations of the CDC, which include these factors:
+The employees also need to understand the recommendations of the CDC, which include the following:

 - If employees return to work, they need to continue to protect themselves by practicing everyday preventive actions.
 They should keep these items on hand when returning to work: a mask, tissues, and hand sanitizer with at least 60% alcohol.

-- If an employee thinks they have COVID-19, or they have been exposed to the virus, the employee should isolate and stay home for 14 days.
+- If an employee thinks they have COVID-19, or that they have been exposed to the virus, they should isolate and stay home for 14 days.

-- Employees need to learn the employer’s policies on such factors as personal distancing at least six feet from others, limiting most in-person meetings, avoiding enclosed spaces where other workers are present, and talking outside at a personal distance when the weather cooperates.
+- Employees should learn their employer’s policies on topics such as personal distancing at least six feet from others, limiting most in-person meetings, avoiding enclosed spaces where other workers are present, and talking outside at a distance when the weather cooperates.

-- Every employee has the responsibility to monitor their own health and take precautions to keep other employees safe from the coronavirus.
-The CDC offers additional guidelines.
+- Every employee has the responsibility to monitor their own health and take precautions to keep other employees safe from exposure to the virus.

 The Bottom Line

-While there is an abundance of protocols to put into place and challenges to address such as creating workplace flexibility, employers who take the initiative and follow these important recommendations can help ensure that their employees can return to work safely.
+While there are many protocols to put into place, and challenges to address, such as creating workplace flexibility, employers who take the initiative and follow these important recommendations can help ensure that their employees can return to work safely.